Eastern Alchymist or Sweet Potato Leaf Worm

 The caterpillar grows to a length of about 5 cms.
 It pupates in a cell in the soil.
 Specimens pupating in late April in Melbourne emerged as adult moths about eight months later.

 The adult moth is sooty black, with a light grey patch on the fore wings containing a pattern like an opening flower bud.
 The hind wings each have a white basal area and a white tornus and termen.
 The moth while at rest, displays these white patches by opening and closing its wings.
 The undersides of the wings have white basal areas, and the fore wings each have a crescent-shaped black discal dot.

 The pheromones of the species and the courtship behaviour have been studied.
-The species is attacked by a Nucleopolyhedrovirus.
+The species is attacked by Entomophaga aulicae (Fungus).

 The species is found over much of the world, for example :

-The subspecies acronyctoides is found over the whole of Australia including
+The subspecies acronyctodes Guenée, 1852, is found over much of Australia, including

 Further reading :